TDVS-info/TallyPro/code/MAIN_086/README.md

-Added ability to adjust brightness of LEDs with sliders on setup page works in real-time, you can watch the LEDs change brightness
+MAIN_086 Added ability to adjust brightness of LEDs with sliders on setup page

+Works in real-time, you can watch the LEDs change brightness